Upgrading StompJs

 client.activate();

 Please see StompConfig for all possible options.
 These options can be set onto client.
-Alternatively, these can be passed as options to the Client constructor constructor, the Client#activate or the Client#deactivate calls.
+Alternatively, these can be passed as options to the Client constructor, the Client#activate or the Client#deactivate calls.
 If you want to set options in bulk, you can use Client#configure.

 Publishing messages